rocky3xr/docs/_build/html/_sources/coinswap/updateexistingcoldwallet.rst.txt

 	startmasternode alias false MN1

-* NOTE: In the example above, the alias of my MasterNode was MN1.
+* In the example above, the alias of my MasterNode was MN1.
 In your case, it might be different and is based on what you entered as the first word in the masternode.conf file.
-* NOTE: You should get multiple lines of output.
+* You should get multiple lines of output.
 If one of the lines of output says **"result" : successful"** then you can proceed to the next step to verify the MasterNode started correctly on the VPS Hot wallet.
 If you did not get the **successful** output then there is likely an issue with the masternode.conf file that needs to be resolved first.

 **If you received the output that shows the MasterNode started successfully then you can proceed to the next step to verify that your MasterNode started correctly from the VPS Hot wallet.**